-Overall, the stock biomass, distribution and composition are 'safe' in several respects.
+No new survey data is available for assessment in 2021, because of no available research ship.
+However, in 2020 overall, the stock biomass, distribution and composition were 'safe' in several respects.
 In its history survey biomass have been fluctuated with ups and downs, and in some year, biomass increased by more than 45% (1998, 2003 and 2015).
-In 2020, both total survey and fishable increased little and are above or close to their upper quartiles compared with the most recent 20 years.
+In 2020, both total survey and fishable biomass increased little and are above or close to their upper quartiles compared with the most recent 20 years.
 Offshore, the fishable biomass remained almost unchanged from 2019 but rise 37% inshore compared to 2019.
 In offshore regions, fishable biomass is close to the upper quartile of the most recent 20 years, while inshore close to its lower quartile.
 Areas north of 66°N have almost three-quarters of the offshore biomass.
 As a result of this, the proportions of fishable biomass in the offshore area and inshore are 81% and 19% respectively, where proportion in inshore is at a record low level.

-Proportion fishable of the survey biomass in 2020 is little below the median for the last 20 years, owing to relatively proportions of age-2 shrimps and pre-recruits in the stock, mainly in offshore regions.
+Proportion fishable of the survey biomass were in 2020 little below the median for the last 20 years, owing to relatively proportions of age-2 shrimps and pre-recruits in the stock, mainly in offshore regions.
 Where proportion of females of fishable biomass are above 20-year median, fishable males are a little below the 20-year median.

 Overall, the number of age 2 shrimps, remained unchanged in 2020, still well above the 20-year upper quartile.
 The stock composition inshore has historically been characterized by a higher proportion of young shrimps than that offshore.
-But in 2020, inshore, numbers of age 2 shrimps remained at a low level, below the 20-year lower quartile, so small shrimp are "all offshore", and are in those regions both in numbers and in relation to survey biomass and is way above the 20-year upper quartile.
+But in 2020, inshore numbers of age 2 shrimps remained at a low level, below the 20-year lower quartile, so small shrimp are "all offshore", and are in those regions both in numbers and in relation to survey biomass and is way above the 20-year upper quartile.

-The stock is in 2020 composed, by a relative high number of large pre-recruits 14.5-16 mm carapace length, almost only in offshore regions, were the numbers are well above the upper quartile for the past 20-year.
+The stock is in 2020 composed, by a relative high number of large pre-recruits 14.5-16 mm carapace length, almost only in offshore regions, where the numbers are well above the upper quartile for the past 20-year.
 Inshore, large pre-recruits were both in numbers and by survey biomass, at a record low value, far below their lower quartile.